-Corwin, a Republican, was the representative for Ohio's 7th congressional district from 1861 to 1863.
+Corwin was the representative for Ohio’s 7th congressional district and was a Republican.
+He served from 1861 to 1863.

 From Mar 1845 to Jul 1850, Corwin missed 151 of 866 roll call votes, which is 17.4%.
 This is on par with the median of 19.0% among the lifetime records of senators serving in Jul 1850.
 The chart below reports missed votes over time.